electricgecko/photos/readme.md

 # (Photos)
 This is a simple app written to publish personal photos at [https://maltemueller.com/photos](https://maltemueller.com/photos).
-Feel free to explore, fork and implement for yourself!

 ## Usage
 1. Run `npm install` to setup the environment.